confluentinc/ksql/docs-md/tutorials/basics-local.md

     !!! tip
           You can run `DESCRIBE pageviews_original;` to see the schema for the stream.
-Notice that KSQL created an additional columns, named `ROWTIME`, which corresponds with the Kafka message timestamp.
+Notice that ksqlDB created an additional column, named `ROWTIME`, which corresponds with the Kafka message timestamp.

 2. Create a table, named `users_original`, from the `users` Kafka